helenbatson/chronic_kidney_disease/README.md

 ### Choice of models
 The prediction of disease versus no disease is a classification problem since it has a discrete outcome, so this type of model was investigated for a solution.

-Each set of model parameters was tuned using a grid search, and the random state was set for reproducibility.
+Each set of model parameters was tuned using a grid search, and where possible the random state was set for reproducibility.

 #### Logistic Regression: 98.69 percent
 Logistic regression makes a great baseline algorithm so this was the starting point in the models.
 The assumptions made in the feature engineering suit this algorithm.
 For instance, the dependent variable should be dichotomous in nature (present/absent).
 In binary logistic regression there should be no outliers in the data.
 There should also be no high correlations among the predictors.

 Logistic regression is probably the most important supervised learning classification method.
 It’s fast, due to it's relationship to the generalized linear model, and it works well when the relationship between the features and the target are not too complex.
+It's documented on the [scikit learn page]https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html.

 The starting code was:
 ```
 pipeline = Pipeline([
     ('clf', LogisticRegression())